What is Electronic Visit Verification?

 Benefits of Using the EVV Mobile Method

-- Benefits of Using the EVV Mobile Method (PDF) is a document that lists facts about the EVV mobile method.
+This document (PDF) lists facts about the EVV mobile method.

 Statutes and Rules

 The EVV Service Bill Codes Table below provides current billing codes and details for EVV-relevant services in Long-term Care, Acute Care and Managed Care programs.